The Royalty Theatre, Corner of Sauchiehall Street and Renfield Street, Glasgow

 Left - A Programme for the Phoenix Light Operatic Club's production of 'The Maid of The Mountains' at the Lyric Theatre, Glasgow in October 1952.
 See Cast details below.

-Although small in size it was a favourite of professional and amateur companies until it was demolished at the end of the 1950s.
+Although small in size the Lyric Theatre was a favourite of professional and amateur companies until it was demolished at the end of the 1950s.
+A Programme for the Lyric Theatre's production of 'The Maid of the Mountains' in 1952 can be seen left and below.

 The above text was written and kindly sent for inclusion on the site by Graeme Smith, and is from his book 'THE THEATRE ROYAL: Entertaining a Nation'.